FusionAuth/charts/README.md

 ## Installing the Chart

 ### Important upgrade info:

+In `0.8.0` the `environment` value is now an array instead of an object.
+Make sure to reformat your values when you update.

 In `0.4.0`, the external postgresql and elasticsearch charts were dropped.
 You will need to maintain those dependencies on your own.

 To install the chart with the release name `my-release`: